kurtismash/terraform-aws-organizations-ous-by-path/README.md

   - `id` - Identifier of the account.
   - `name` - Name of the account.
 - `id` - ID of the OU.
-- `id_path` - Path to the OU from the Organization ID, to be used with the `aws:PrincipalOrgPaths` and `aws:ResourceOrgPaths` IAM conditions.
 - `name` - Name of the OU.
+- `org_path` - Path to the OU from the Organization ID, to be used with the `aws:PrincipalOrgPaths` and `aws:ResourceOrgPaths` IAM conditions.
 - `name_path` - Path to the OU using OU names, delimited by the `name_path_delimiter` variable.
 - `parent_id` - ID of the OU's direct parent.